Connect

 Outdoor Activities in Calgary and Winnipeg

 Winnipeg has many outdoor green spaces and parks to wander around and explore.
 There are paved trails for running, biking, and water sports like kayaking and canoeing.
 There are also different zoos to keep you busy and some of the oldest forests in the Manitoba province to walk through and admire.
+While Winnipeg is in a flat region that doesn't enable downhill skiing, cross-country skiing is a popular activity that can be enjoyed in countless areas around the city.

 Sports